Skip to main content

 • Mr Michael Siebert, Managing Director for Eastern Europe, Russia, Central Asia, regional cooperation and OSCE (EURCA), European External Action Service

-• Mr Mantas Jakimavičius, Deputy Director, Special Envoy for Eastern Partnership, Eastern Neighbourhood Policy Department, Ministry of Foreign Affais of the Republic of Lithuania
+• Mr Mantas Jakimavičius, Director of the Eastern Neighbourhood Policy Department, Ministry of Foreign Affairs of the Republic of Lithuania and Lithuania’s Special Envoy for the Eastern Partnership.

 • Ms Nino Chkhobadze, Chairwoman, EaP CSF Georgian National Platform

-• Ms Ziya Guliyev, Founder, Law Society of Azerbaijan
+• Mr Ziya Guliyev, Founder, Law Society of Azerbaijan

 • Moderator: Mr Irakli Jgharkava, Southern Caucasus and Central Asia coordinator, European Association for Local Democracy